SwissTonyStark/GameMindsDT/README.md

 <!-- AFEGIR DIAGRAMA GANNT PANTALLAZO EXCEL COMPLERT -->
 <!-- ORGANITZAR MILESTONES?
 COMENTAR COM LA EVOLUCIO DE LES TASQUES, PER ON HEM FET VIA -->

+## State of Art
+### Decision Transformer
+The leitmotif of this project is centered on Reinforcement Learning.
+However, focusing on it in an offline manner and, as previously mentioned, working with data sequences and not directly interacting with an environment.
+This is why this project explores the architecture of the Decision Transformer presented in this paper, where it reduces the RL problem to a conditional sequence modeling problem.
+As its name suggests, it is based on Transformers, models par excellence for solving sequence problems.
+Unlike basic RL algorithms that are based on estimating a function or optimizing policies, DTs directly model the relationship between cumulative reward (return-to-go), states, and previous actions, thus predicting the future action to achieve the desired reward.
+As already mentioned in the paper, the generation of the next action is based on future desired returns, rather than past rewards.
+That's why, instead of using the rewards space, so-called return-to-go values are fed with the states and actions.
+Return-to-go is nothing more than the total amount of reward that is expected to be collected from a point in time until the end of the episode or task.
+If you are halfway through your journey, the return to go is the sum of all future rewards that you expect to earn from that midpoint to the destination.
+Then, the main goal of the agent will be to maximize this value, performing actions such that at the end of the episode it has achieved a future reward.
+The architecture is simple; as input, we feed the DT with the return-to-go, state, and action.
+Each of these three spaces is tokenized, having a total of three times the length of each space.
+So, if we feed the last K tokens to the DT, we will have a total of 3*K tokens.
+To obtain the token embeddings, we project a linear layer for each modality, but in the case we are working with visual inputs, convolutionals are used instead.
+In addition, the Decision Transformer introduces a unique approach to handle sequence order.
+An embedding of each timestep is generated and added to each token.
+Since each timestep includes states, actions, and return-to-go, the traditional positional encoding can’t be applied because it won’t guarantee the actual order.
+Once the input is tokenized, it is passed as input to a decoder-only transformer (GPT).

 ## Algorithms and Environments
 We ventured through various algorithms and environments, from the traditional OpenAI Gym settings to complex strategic simulations, each offering unique challenges and learning opportunities.